-Multicultural and Multiethnic Families
+Multicultural and Multiethnic Families and Youth

 Families can face heightened stress when adjusting to a new culture or when navigating values from different cultures within the family.
 In our research with multicultural and multiethnic families, we are interested in understanding both strengths and challenges experienced by families and children of diverse ethnic and cultural backgrounds.
 We also seek to identify individual differences amongst families to understand diversity in experiences that may impact multiethnic and immigrant children's flourishing.

-Mindfulness in the Family
+Mindfulness within and beyond the Family

 Mindfulness—nonjudgmental, present-focused attention and awareness—is associated with a range of well-being outcomes, including less stress, better emotion regulation, and even loving thoughts about others.
 In this line of research, we examine how parents' mindfulness may help their parenting and ultimately foster children's well-being.
 We also aim to understand what kinds of parenting skills help children become more mindful.